virtuosonic/agender/Readme.txt

 Porting/Packaging:
 ==================
-    Agender uses, the wxWidgets library, doesn't use advanced C++ features like templates, C++ RTTI or exceptions.
+    Agender uses, the wxWidgets library, it almost doesn't use the STL, doesn't use advanced C++ features like templates, C++ RTTI or exceptions.
 So it should be easy to port, since wxWidgets it self has been ported to several platforms.

     Some platforms already supported by wxWidgets that I would like to see running Agender would be: Mac OSX, Windows Mobile,